microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 #### Developer experience

 Directory extension definitions are managed through the [extensionProperty](/graph/api/resources/extensionproperty) resource and its associated methods.
-The data is managed through the same REST requests that you use to manage the resource instance.
+The data is managed through the REST API requests that you use to manage the resource instance.

 ##### Define the directory extension